melezhik/outthentic-dsl/intro.md

 Original text is parsed line by line and every line is matched against check expression.

-If at least one line successfuly matches then check succeeds, if none of lines matches check fails.
+If at least one line successfully matches then check succeeds, if none of lines matches check fails.

 This procedure is repeated for all check expressions in the list.
+Overall check status is multiplication of intermediate checks.

 There are two type of check expressions: